dovcharenko/MavenTest/README.md

 # MavenTest

-Tess for our best friends;
+Test for our best friends;

 We will inmport from CSV to DB; generate an JPEG image and validate inputs;